How Retirement Accounts Are Divided in a Divorce

 Community Property vs. Equitable Distribution: What's the Difference?

 Every U.S. state divides marital property under one of two systems.
-Which one applies to you is determined by where your divorce is filed.
+Which one applies to you is determined entirely by where your divorce is filed, and it can have a significant effect on the outcome.
+A minority of states use community property; the majority use equitable distribution.
+The same marriage, same assets, and same circumstances can produce very different results depending on that single variable.

 Marital vs. Separate Property in a Divorce